BuddhiD-Workaholic/WinPkg_Installer/README.md

-# WinPkgIn Installer for Windows
+# WinInstaller  Installer for Windows

-WinPkgIn let's Windows users to download packages to their devices and it automatically add the package path to the windows Environment variable, System "path".
+WinInstaller let's Windows users to download packages to their devices and it automatically add the package path to the windows Environment variable, System "path".
 Current version = "1.0"

 #### Supported Windows versions:- Windows 7+